 Prices vary depending on class and whether you select an upper or lower berth.
 Ticket prices currently range from HK$682.00 to HK$2,128.00 for the HK-Shanghai route and HK$937.00 to HK$1,506.00 for the HK-Beijing route.

-You can buy tickets via the official China Railway ticketing site.
+In addition to booking online, you can buy tickets via the official China Railway ticketing site.
 Alternatively, there are automatic ticket machines and ticket counters at West Kowloon Station.
 Designated ticket agents will also sell them.

 Pro Tip: Ticket machines at the station randomly assign tickets depending on availability, so if you don’t want to share your bunk with a stranger and want to guarantee being in the same cabin as your travel buddies, opt for booking online or at the ticket counter in person.

-If you’re visiting both Hong Kong and China, you will need a visa for China even if you don’t need one for HK.
-It is best to arrange your visa in your home country before starting your journey.
-If you are a resident of HK, you can apply for your visa at the China Visa Application Centre.
+- Not from one of the countries listed above?
+Keep in mind that you may need a visa for China even if you don’t need one for Hong Kong.
+If possible, it is best to arrange your visa in your home country before starting your journey.

 Frequently asked questions about the Hong Kong sleeper trains